 From Lakeside you can then link up with the Lakeside & Haverthwaite steam railway, which frequently runs special events when famous engines, including Thomas the Tank, give rides to delighted fans.

 A car ferry also crosses over Lake Windermere from Bowness to give easy access to the Western side of the lake to explore the pretty villages of Hawkshead and Near and Far Sawrey where Beatrix Potter wrote Peter Rabbit.

 This Windermere cottage can be enjoyed at any time of the year with a host of attractions and activities available nearby.

 Over three floors.
-Four bedrooms: 1 x second floor king-size double with TV and basin, 1 x ground floor double, 2 x second floor twin.
+Four bedrooms: 1 x second floor king-size double with TV, 1 x ground floor double, 2 x second floor twin.
 Second floor bathroom with bath, shower over, basin and WC.
 Ground floor shower room with shower, basin and WC.
 First floor kitchen with dining area and balcony.
 First floor sitting room with balcony.
 Garage/utility.

 About the location

 Windermere Train Station 1.5 miles; Ambleside 5 miles; Kendal 7 miles.